30 articles found for keyword search:

 -

-Economic and Profitability Analysis of Walnut Production in Kashmir Valley, India
+Price and Profitability Analysis of Major Pulses in India

 An Adaptation of the Food Insecurity Experience Scale (FIES) for Measuring Food Insecurity among Women in Socially-Backward Communities